Bella: A Mystery within a Mystery

 On 17 November, 1944, Special Constable R. Sheppard was in Hagley Wood, "by virtue of being connected with the shooting rights of this Wood", and discovered a brown leather lady's handbag "some distance" from the Wych Elm tree.
 The discovery was reported to the Chief Constable of the Worcestershire Police on 20 November, by Police Constable (302) Arthur J. Pound.

-Approximate location of handbag discovery in Hagley Wood (thanks to Alex Merrill for identifying the location in his first book on Bella) |
+(thanks to Alex Merrill for identifying the location in his first book on Bella)

 On the morning of 18 November, 1944, P.C.
 Pound accompanied Sheppard to the Wood and found the empty, dilapidated handbag at the base of a small birch tree.
-The handbag was 9.5" x 6.5" with no separate compartments.
+The handbag was 9.5″ x 6.5″ with no separate compartments.
 It was made of brown leather, nickel plated strengthened corners and a nickel plated snap fastener.
 According to Pound, the handbag had obviously been exposed to the elements for quite a while since it was falling apart and was covered with green moss on top.
-The handbag had been found just north of the Elan aquaduct, just off of Hagley Wood Lane, about 170 yards north of the Wych Elm.
+The handbag had been found just north of the Elan aqueduct, just off of Hagley Wood Lane, about 170 yards north of the Wych Elm.

-1930s Handbags |
+1930s Handbags

 Two days later, on 22 November, Pound submitted another report in which he stated that he had met with Dr. Markham that morning at 8:15 am.
 He showed her the handbag and she confirmed that it was hers.
 Pound concluded that the handbag had no connection with the Hagley Wood murder.